slowernews/hamster-system/README.md

 ---

 [^1]: e.g: relevant [naming system for architects](https://github.com/slowernews/archi-project).
 I use a great [free tool for batch renaming](https://www.bulkrenameutility.co.uk/#mainscreen).
-[^2]: After a long trial, "builds" were deprecated.
-"Modification dates", aka [Calendar versioning (CalVer)](https://calver.org) are more practical and descriptive.
+[^2]: After a long trial, Semver and then "builds" were deprecated.
+"Modification dates", aka [Calendar versioning (CalVer)](https://calver.org) are simpler.
 [^3]: After having tried most options for Windows (win+type, Keypirinha, Everything, Cerebro, Wox, Zazu, Launchy, FARR), I'm using [Listary](http://www.listary.com/).
 Pros: Launch and file search without external software, low memory usage (less than 40Mb on win7), fast and configurable.
 Cons: No calculator function.
 [^4]: Hosted in a cloud (Google Drive, Dropbox, etc) if possible.
-[^5]: A full featured calendar (Google calendar, Apple calendar, etc) might pay off in certain cases.
+[^5]: A full featured calendar (Google calendar, Apple calendar, etc) might pay off in "busy" lifestyles.
 [^6]: Try to keep it under 2K lines.
-If you can't, it means that some excerpts should live independently or even in a more suitable format (e.g. spreadsheet, public notes) [Example](https://github.com/slowernews/notebook).
+If you can't, it may mean some excerpts should live independently or even in a more suitable format (e.g. spreadsheet or [public notes](https://github.com/slowernews/notebook)).
 [^7]: Hint: on Sublime press F9 (or F5 on Mac) to sort dates.
 [^8]: I will stop here.
 Longer timeframes imply too delayed signals.
 [^9]: Org-mode, «wiki notes» (Roam, Foam, Obsidian), Johnny-decimal, (...)